vovkos/doxyrest/README.rst

 		-D g_escapeAsterisks

-	This only makes a difference if asterisks characters ``*``, which have special meaning in reStriucturedText, are used in regular paragraph text of your documentation; asterisks in code snippets will work just fine even without this switch.
+	This only makes a difference if asterisks characters ``*`` (which have special meaning in reStriucturedText) are used in regular paragraph text of your documentation.
+Asterisks in code snippets will work just fine even without this switch.

 #.
 Finally, run Sphinx to build HTML pages::